 There a quite a few additional “safe” drive functions.
 For more on these functions and how to implement them, see and application data from your favourite drive manufacturer.
 Reference is also provided in [9, Table 5.2].

-There are a number of ways to achieve safe standstill.
-Here are three common approaches :
+There are various ways to achieve safe standstill.
+Here are three approaches :

 - Rotation sensors